balakarthikeyan/notes/laravel-intro.md

 ### Laravel 6/7 Views
 A Laravel view represents the V part of the MVC architecture.
 They are simply HTML pages (with CSS and JavaScript) composing the UI of the application that are sent to the client once they are processed and rendered.
 Views are merely presentationel i.e they don't contain business logic .

-### Blade templating
-Laravel makes use a templating language called Blade which is powerful and easy to use.
-They support modern features like inheritance which enables the reuse of templates.You can create templates in the resources/views folder of your project using the blade.php extension.

-    Blade is the simple, yet powerful templating engine provided with Laravel.
-Unlike other popular PHP templating engines, Blade does not restrict you from using plain PHP code in your views.
-    In fact, all Blade views are compiled into plain PHP code and cached until they are modified, meaning Blade adds essentially zero overhead to your application.
-Blade view files use the .blade.php file extension and are typically stored in the resources/views directory.

-### Request and Responses
-Traditionnal frameworks like Laravel works based on HTTP request and response cycles.
-Requests are sent from clients using HTTP verbs like GET, POST, DELETE and UPDATE.
-When they are processed by Laravel, appropriate responses are created and sent back to clients.
-A response is created and sent from the controller mapped to the route which received the request.

 ### Laravel 6/7 Models and Migrations
 In Laravel, the Model from the MVC pattern represents the part that contains the business/domain logic.
 It corresponds to a table in the database and allow you to interact with the database with high level APIs.